 We are delighted to have secured funding from the Oak Foundation to partner with six local authorities in Wales.
 Our project will support the identification and development of local solutions to reduce the number of people 'falling out' of the Housing (Wales) Act legislation.

 We are using the term ‘fall out’ to describe the combined group of people who are recorded as: assistance refused, non co-operation, application withdrawn, application withdrawn due to loss of contact, and other reasons.
 Our aim is to increase successful prevention and relief outcomes for these people and for those who may do so in the future.
 This will help to eliminate repeat homelessness and its associated costs.

-The project will begin in January 2021 and we will share tools and findings on an ongoing basis.
+The project started in January 2021 and we will share tools and findings on an ongoing basis.
 Please get in touch at firstname.lastname@example.org if you would like more information.